-We have conducted 34 environmental site assessments and/or remediation planning projects in 10 municipalities.
+- We have conducted 68 environmental site assessments and/or remediation planning projects in twelve municipalities.

 Why we do it: CRCOG and the MetroHartford Alliance believe that one of the greatest economic challenges facing our region is finding available sites for new and expanding industry.
 Cleaning up contaminated sites allows them to be recycled into new economic opportunities for companies expanding or relocating into the area.
 The increased value of these properties will bring additional revenue to our municipalities, help revitalize communities, and provide alternatives to sprawl development.
 Such investments can be a catalyst for development that supports the major transit investments now being undertaken in the region, particularly CTfastrak and CTrail, the New Haven-Hartford-Springfield Rail line.

-How we can help: Using our grant funding we commission environmental assessments and remedial action planning on municipally sponsored properties suspected of being contaminated by petroleum and/or other hazardous substances.
+How we can help: Using available grant funding we commission environmental assessments and remedial action planning on municipally sponsored properties suspected of being contaminated by petroleum and/or other hazardous substances.
 Applications must be filed by a CRCOG member municipality, but work may be carried out on a site owned by a private or non-profit entity.
-CRCOG has retained the services of Tighe & Bond, Inc. to conduct these studies on behalf of the program.
+CRCOG will retain the services of licensed environmental professionals to conduct these studies on behalf of the program.
 Once the extent of contamination is known, we can assist with cleanup of contaminated sites using the Revolving Loan Fund program.
+For more information, see our Revolving Loan Fund Program brochure.

 For more information about the MetroHartford Brownfields Program contact Maureen Goulet at 860-724-4211.